Wed. 19 October 1988

 Norway team news

 The Norwegians had lost influental midfielder Tom Sundby to serious injury early in their first qualifier.
-He had been tackled badly by Scotland's Steve Nicol, and was out for a lengthy spell on the sidelines.
-In addition, they would have to make do without full-back Erik Solér, who would not again appear for the national team after the summer's 1-1 friendly at home against a Brazil select.
-That had been the now Denmark based player's 39th cap.
+He had done his knee after a challenge from Scotland’s Steve Nicol, and was out for a lengthy spell on the sidelines.
+In addition, they would have to make do without full-back Erik Solér, who would not again appear for the national team after the summer’s 1-1 friendly at home against a Brazil select.
+That had been the now Denmark based player’s 39th cap.
 They were also without further defenders in full-back Hans Hermann Henriksen, plying his daily trade with Abbeville in the French second division, young Bayern Munich centre-half Erland Johnsen, and hard man Anders Giske, the Nuremberg player.